C2SP/C2SP/age-plugin.md

 - `(COMMAND, [METADATA] STANZA...)` - `STANZA` is a complete stanza.
 - `(COMMAND)` - a command with no metadata or data.

-Stanzas are serialized exactly as in age headers, using the explicit encoding of stanza bodies.
+Stanzas are serialized exactly as in the [v1 age header][], using the explicit encoding of stanza bodies.
 For example, if three commands are sent, and the second command has no associated data:
 ```
 -> command-1 metadata
 Base64(data)